-Ecuador might not be the first country that springs to mind when you’re planning a trip to South America – especially with famous neighbours like Colombia, Peru, and Costa Rica – but it packs a punch when it comes to amazing experiences.
-Rich cultural heritage, platefuls of tasty cuisine and endless natural beauty.
-What’s not to love?
+Ecuador might not be the first country that springs to mind when you’re planning a trip to South America – especially with famous neighbours like Colombia, Peru, and Costa Rica – but it packs a real punch when it comes to the amazing adventures you can have there.

 From the beautiful UNESCO city of Quito to the world’s largest active volcano, Cotapaxi, here are some of our top places to visit and things to do in Ecuador.